 Directors were compensated for their service to the Association in the form of an honorarium for director meetings and committee meetings.
 Outside directors, the Chair, and stockholder-elected directors were compensated at a rate of \$1,000 per day, \$800 per day, and \$700 per day, respectively, and they were reimbursed for certain expenses incurred while representing the Association in an official capacity.
-Mileage for attending official meetings during 2021 was paid at the IRS-approved rate of 56 cents per mile.
+Mileage for attending official meetings was paid at the IRS-approved rate of 58.5 cents per mile from January through June 2022 and 62.5 cents per mile from July through December 2022.
 A copy of the travel policy is available to stockholders of the Association upon request.